Maryland Route 200: ICC Trail

 The ICC Trail is a combination multi-use trail and on road route along the general path of the ICC.
 It includes about 7 miles of trail and 11 miles along parallel roads.
 A bicycle trail had long been identified in County master plans as part of the proposed ICC, both in Montgomery County and Prince George's County.

 However, in 2004, the SHA announced that it was dropping the ICC bike trail from its own plans due to cost and environmental footprint.
 This move was unpopular, with comments sent to the state's ICC web page overwhelmingly in favor of a bike trail; the Montgomery County Council voted 8–0 in favor of the trail and the state said it would consider five unconnected segments that would run along 40 percent of the ICC.
 When the State Highway Administration published its final plan for the ICC in May 2006, it recommended seven miles of the 18-mile trail be built as part of the highway and the remaining 11 miles be constructed separate from the highway project.
 The state later agreed to build 11.4 miles of a trail in separate segments in Prince George's and Montgomery counties.

-In response, Montgomery County began the process of amending the ICC limited functional Master Plan to include the new design for the bike path in October of 2007.
+In response, Montgomery County began the process of amending the ICC limited functional Master Plan to include the new design for the bike path in October 2007.
 One proposal was to keep a mostly parallel route by utilizing county park lands for the trail, but the County Council voted against that because it would be too harmful to some county parkland.
 The amendment was approved in April 2009, and it proposed a bikeway near the Intercounty Connector as well as a plan that would divert bike traffic along New Hampshire Avenue, Route 29, East Randolph and Fairland roads.
 The council approved the options with the idea that one or both would be exercised.